-Available on Amazon, Barnes & Noble, Hive and at your local bookshop.
+Available in print and as an ebook on Karnac Books, Amazon, Barnes & Noble, Hive and at your local bookshop.

 "This excellent book is as refreshing as it is academically rigorous, documenting some of the entangled epistemological issues within ecotherapy literature alongside contemporary accounts of the ancient hermeneutic practice of deep listening to land.
 It is an important contribution to the emerging dialogue between deep ecology and indigenous relationships with nature"